User management

 Superuser

-NetXMS has built-in superuser with ID 0, which always has full access to the system.
-Default login name for superuser is system.
-By default user is disabled.
-Superuser account can be renamed or disabled/enabled, but cannot be deleted.
+NetXMS has a built-in superuser account with ID 0, which always has full access to the system.
+The default login name for the superuser account is system.
+By default this account is disabled.
+The superuser account can be renamed or disabled/enabled, but cannot be deleted.

-System user can be used to correct access rights to object, that exists, but no user has access to it.
+The system user can be used to correct access rights to objects that exists, but to which no other users have access to.

 Groups